SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

   access (or) amazonEc2fullaccess/route53 full access/give any name to the role.
 - How will you asign above role to the ec2 in aws console ? select the already created instance & go to Actions/Security/Modify IAM role/Select your created role.
-- Remove old credentials which was created for aws console in .aws folder by using rm -rf, if you got any errors.
+- Remove old credentials which was created for aws console in .aws/ folder by using rm -rf, if you got any errors in cd location using "ls -la" command because that was hidden folder.
 - Command to create instances with tags ?
-- Command to list instances and find the one with your specific Name tag ?
+- Command to list instances and find the one with your specific name tag ?
 - Command to terminate the instances ?
 - How do you create administrator user in aws console ?
 By going to IAM, Users, Create user, Attach policies directly, Administrator access, Click on the created user, Security credentials, Create accesskey, select CLI.
 - Then "aws configure" after creating administrator user in aws console.
 - Why we created roles in IAM ?
-Here if it is a person, he can keep Access_key & Secret_keys safely, will EC2 can keep these credentials secretly ?
+Here if it is a person, he can keep Access_key & Secret_keys safely, will EC2 keep these credentials secretly ?
 If anybody has access to this EC2, he can able to see these credentials using "ls -la" command in cd .aws/ because these keys are saved in .aws/ folder only.
-Thats why we created roles to resources in IAM.
+Thats why we have created roles to resources in IAM.
 - Write a shellscript to create all instances & records using aws CLI ?
 Go through the "roboshop.sh" file in Roboshop-Shellscript.
-- What is UPSERT in shellscript ? if the record exists, update (or) edit it, if it doesn’t exist, it will create.
+- What is UPSERT in shellscript ? if the record exists, update (or) edit it, if it doesn’t exist, it will create the records.
-- Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in this server and run the "roboshop.sh" script.
+- Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in the server and run the "roboshop.sh" script.
 - We used --query is to get the PrivateIP of the instances nothing but query from the existing resource.